jfowl/searx2/README.md

 - Crash fast and loud - When starting with invalid settings or insufficient ressources, it should crash and report those issues to the admin right away to avoid running into those problems later on.

-**language considerations:**
-- Go - simple binaries and light threading.
-Made with web apps in mind.
-- Elixir - known for stability in long running, parallel environments.
-- Rust - Might be a bit over the top, but lord, Rust IS sexy.
-- Python - used by searx, would simplify writing adapters/backends for other search engines
-- NodeJS - made for the web, but no type safety (unless typescript) and also bloaty.

 #### Flow of data:

 - Input: Web- / JSON- / RSS-Query